swcarpentry/DEPRECATED-boot-camps/BashShellKeyPoints.rst

 Answer: counts the number of files with the letter "s" in their name.

-grep can be used with history e.g. look for all the commands ran that included "wget"
+grep can be used with history e.g. look for all the commands ran that included "wget".
 ::

  history | grep 'wget'